Legal blog

 Our law firm handles cases of Ukrainian citizens every day: from confirming UKR status and formal obligations, through residence card applications, to permanent residence and citizenship.
 We will review your situation, prepare a complete set of documents and keep track of deadlines — including the nearest one, 31 August 2026.
 See our offer for foreigners in Warsaw.

-Legal status as of 30 June 2026.
-Temporary-protection rules are amended from time to time — before making a decision, confirm the current rules or contact our firm.
+Legal status as of 10 August 2026.
+Temporary-protection rules are amended from time to time — before making a decision, confirm the current rules or contact our law firm.

 Useful links